pythonkid90/SMC/README.md

         if __name__ == '__main__':
             app.run(debug=True)

-4. After that, you need to claim your api key from <https://alphavantage.co>.
+4. After that, you need to claim your api key from <https://alphavantage.co> or <https://polygon.io>.
+   Choose either one.
    Once you have it, you need to set it as an *environment variable.*
    Usually, you need to run

+       export STOCK_API_KEY='[alphavantage api key]'

+   or for Polygon -

-       export STOCK_API_KEY='[your api key]'
+       export POLYGON_API_KEY='[polygon api key]'

    However, depending on your IDE (Code editor), you might need to do something different.
-On Pycharm, navigate to
+On PyCharm, navigate to
    ***Run > Edit Configurations*** and set your variables there.

 5. The final thing you need to do is to type this in the terminal: